AngelaCox/adamant-giggle/index.rst

 Welcome to adamant-giggle's documentation!
 ==========================================
-A small thing to help me learn how to do some stuff I haven't tried before and to see if I remember what to do without asking for help
+A small thing to help me learn how to do some stuff I haven't tried before and to see if I remember what to do without asking for help.

+I am learning about Git, GitHub, Ubuntu, ReadTheDocs and a few more.

 Contents: